reactjs/react.dev/beta/src/content/learn/add-react-to-an-existing-project.md

 A modular JavaScript environment lets you write your React components in individual files, as opposed to writing all of your code in a single file.
 It also lets you use all the wonderful packages published by other developers on the [npm](https://www.npmjs.com/) registry--including React itself!
 How you do this depends on your existing setup:

-* **If your app already includes some JavaScript code as individual modules,** try to use the setup you already have.
+* **If your app is already split into files that use `import` statements,** try to use the setup you already have.
 Check whether writing `<div />` in your JS code causes a syntax error.
 If it causes a syntax error, you might need to [transform your JavaScript code with Babel](https://babeljs.io/setup), and enable the [Babel React preset](https://babeljs.io/docs/babel-preset-react) to use JSX.

 * **If your app doesn't have an existing setup for compiling JavaScript modules,** set it up with [Vite](https://vitejs.dev/).
 The Vite community maintains [many integrations with backend frameworks](https://github.com/vitejs/awesome-vite#integrations-with-backends), including Rails, Django, and Laravel.
 If your backend framework is not listed, [follow this guide](https://vitejs.dev/guide/backend-integration.html) to manually integrate Vite builds with your backend.